avigad/mathematics_in_lean_source/source/basic_skills.rst

   Typing ``add_le`` and hitting tab will give you some helpful choices.

-* If you right-click on an existing theorem in VS Code, the editor will jump to the file where it is defined, and you can find similar theorems nearby.
+* If you right-click on an existing theorem in VS Code, the editor will show a menu with the option to jump to the file where the theorem is defined, and you can find similar theorems nearby.

 * You can use the ``library_search`` tactic,